 You’re Going to Need to Double this Recipe!

 I’ve tried several times to meal prep this recipe, but somehow, they keep disappearing before lunch time rolls around.
 Hungry hands — but I am just grateful this healthy meal is popular in our house.

 Other Mexican Dinner Recipes:

-- One Pot Mexican Quinoa and Rice, by Sunkissed Kitchen
+- One Pot Mexican Quinoa, by Sunkissed Kitchen

 - Vegetarian Enchilada Casserole, by Sunkissed Kitchen

 - Steak and Shrimp Fajitas, by Sunkissed Kitchen